sabjoslo/chirpy/README.md

 chirpy is a command line tool for swift and streamlined collection of Twitter data.
 The toolset is capable of collecting already posted tweets, actively tracking the live Twitter feed for specific keywords and retrieving user history along with additional resources for parsing captured data.

 There are three tools for data collection - `search`, `stream`, `user` and two for parsing `tophash` and `parse`.
-Additional tools involve handling Twitter API profiles and managing running streams.
+Additional tools involve handling Twitter API profiles, managing running streams, and process managing and monitoring.

 ***